sinajet/PS5_web_payload/README.md

 # PS5 Web Payload

-A webkit-based kernel exploit and jailbreak for PS5.
+A webkit-based Payload sender for PS5.

 ## Description

-This repository contains a web-based payload for exploiting and jailbreaking the PlayStation 5 console using WebKit vulnerabilities.
-It provides tools for running custom payloads on supported firmware versions.
+This host is for sending payloads on elfldr by john-tornblom, not for jailbreaking (Only works on PS5.

 ## Usage Guide